 In 2012 after about a year of practicing at a very peaceful and inviting studio in Jacksonville, Florida I was persuaded by an awesome instructor at Mindful Motion Yoga to take my practice to the next level.
 The studio offered teacher training, so in 2013 I completed my 200 hour Registered Teacher Alliance approved training.
 Since my focus has always been to make sure that yoga is accessible to all, in 2015 I went on to receive my Gentle Yoga Certification from Lifespan Yoga.
 Later that year I obtained my Chair Yoga Certification from Lifespan Yoga as well ( Lifespan Yoga is Awesome).
-In 2017 after listening to Lakshmi Voelker’s moving presentation at the Accessible Yoga Conference, I went on to obtain a Lakshmi Voelker Chair Yoga Certification–taking my chair yoga love to new heights.
+In 2017 after listening to Lakshmi Voelker’s moving presentation at the Accessible Yoga Conference, I was so impressed that I obtained my Lakshmi Voelker Chair Yoga Certification–taking my chair yoga love to new heights.
+Keeping in the accessible yoga lane, I received my certification from Yoga for All in 2019.
+I loved how that course stressed INCLUSIVITY!
+Weather showing up to roll out a yoga mat or by sitting on a chair, everyone present could enjoy the same wonderful practice and that’s the beauty of Yoga for All.

 My practices also include talking from the students (I know it’s a little different).
 At times questions may come up during the course of the class that might not be able to be put on hold.
 Speak Up; you don’t have to hold it in, just be mindful that it’s appropriate to the class.
 Another addition is that I tend to use a lot of props, such as blocks, straps, bolsters, pillows, blankets, chairs, even the walls.
 I rely on them because a block may extend the floor up a little higher if you find yourself struggling, a strap might increase your reach a little further, and the blankets might possibly soften those troubled, bothersome bones that come in contact with the floor.
 Props can really add the gentle to Gentle and Chair Yoga, making the practice DOABLE for all.